ilearnio/module-alias/README.md

 ## Usage

-Add these lines to your package.json (in your application root)
+Add these lines to your package.json (in your application's root) '
 ```
 "_moduleDirectories": ["node_modules_custom"],
 "_moduleAliases": {